Ford Bronco: China

-The Chinese market Bronco went on sale in January 2024.
+The Chinese market Bronco (烈马 (liè mǎ, wild/fierce horse)) went on sale in January 2024.
 Produced by Jiangling Ford Auto, the Bronco received upgraded interior materials and quality to meet Chinese customers expectations.
 It is solely powered by the 2.3-liter Ecoboost turbocharged gasoline engine, and only the 4-door version is available.
 The infotainment system is also unique to the Chinese market with a Ford SYNC+ system that supports over-the-air software update, powered by a Qualcomm Snapdragon 8155 high-computing chip, 16 GB of RAM and 256 GB of internal storage.
 Trim levels available are base, Badlands and Everglades.